 The compensation committee consists of Dr. Heyman, Ms. Stelzer and Dr. Baum, each of whom meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
 Dr. Heyman is the chairperson of the compensation committee.
 Each member of the compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act.
-The compensation committee oversees our compensation policies, plans and benefits programs.
-Our compensation committee also:
+The compensation committee also:

-- oversees our overall compensation philosophy and compensation policies, plans and benefits programs; - reviews and approves, or recommends to the board of directors for approval, compensation for our executive officers and directors;

-- prepares the compensation committee report that the SEC will require to be included in our annual proxy statement; and - administers our equity compensation plans.
+- oversees our overall compensation philosophy and compensation policies, plans and benefits programs; - reviews and approves, or recommends to the board of directors for approval, compensation for our executive officers and directors; - prepares the compensation committee report that the SEC will require to be included in our annual proxy statement; and - administers our equity compensation plans.